snehpalkaur/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing

+> 📝 *Throughout the course of this week, I acquired knowledge on distributed tracing and its implementation using various platforms such as Honeycomb, AWS X-Ray, and Rollbar.
+Additionally, I successfully configured Cloudwatch to monitor the traces within the application.*

 ## Instrument backend flask application to use Open Telemetry (OTEL) with Honeycomb.io as the provider

+What is Open Telemetry?

+*It is a set of tools and best practices for collecting and exporting <ins> telemetry data</ins> from applications*

+> **In software development, telemetry refers to the collection of data about the performance, health, and usage of an application or service, which can be used for monitoring, debugging, and optimization purposes.**

+What is HoneyComb?

+*Honeycomb is a cloud-based observability and debugging platform used to collect, analyze, and visualize telemetry data such as logs, traces, and metrics in real-time*

 Successfully instrumented HoneyComb in backend flask app - 🔗 [Instrumented honeycomb in backend](https://github.com/snehpalkaur/aws-bootcamp-cruddur-2023/commit/17f14df7f10d9e01cba3aca8a4379af69a7f7078)

 ## Implementation of Rollbar

+What is Rollbar?

+*Rollbar is a cloud-based error tracking and debugging platform that detects and reports errors, exceptions, and crashes in real-time to help developers quickly identify and resolve issues.
+It provides integrations with third-party tools and services for further analysis and notification.*

 Successfully instrumented Rollbar for Error Logging - 🔗 [Instrumented Rollbar](https://github.com/snehpalkaur/aws-bootcamp-cruddur-2023/commit/07171a37ca092070c9fc042491298619d0cfaccf)

 ## Instrument AWS X-Ray into backend flask application

+What is AWS X-ray?

+*AWS X-Ray is a distributed tracing system for cloud-based applications that allows developers to identify performance issues and errors in their microservices-based architectures.
+It provides visualization and analysis tools and is fully integrated with other AWS services.*

 Implemented AWS X-ray into backend flask-app - 🔗 [Instrumented AWS X-ray](https://github.com/snehpalkaur/aws-bootcamp-cruddur-2023/commit/214308e4f5300fb53e0458f124eb668d317012c4)